Neilaksh/Neilaksh/README.md

 - 👋 Hi, I’m @Neilaksh
 - 👀 I’m interested in coding & gaming
 - 🌱 I’m currently learning Python
-- 📫 How to reach me ,,, you can follow me on my blog
+- 📫 How to reach me ,,, you can follow me on my blog//https://neilakshcoding.blogspot.com/
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I use Vscode